brunoasm/varKoder/docs/query.md

 By default, if the input folder contains subfolders, `varKoder query` will assume that raw reads in each subfolder should all be treated as a single sample (named with subfolder name).
 To override this behavior, use `--no-pairs`.
 If there are no subfolders or `--no-pairs` is used, each fastq file in the input will be treated as a separate sample (named after the file name).
 See help on `varKoder image` command for more information about fastq processing.

 If the `--images` argument is used, `varKoder query` will not attempt to process fastq files.
 Instead, it will recursively search for `png` files in the input folder, assuming they are varKodes generated with `varKoder image`.

+## Models
+If you trained your own model with `varKoder train`, you can use this model for making predictions by providing the path with the option `--model`.

+If you want to use a pytorch model from [Hugging Face hub](https://huggingface.co), you can provide the repository for this model using the same option (`--model`).
+The default model is a model pretrained on SRA data ([brunoasm/vit_large_patch32_224.NCBI_SRA](https://huggingface.co/brunoasm/vit_large_patch32_224.NCBI_SRA))

 ## Output